mulebek/Excel-Data-Analytics-Project/README.md

 ## Conclusion

 I created this dashboard to showcase insights into salary trends across various data-related job titles.
 This dashboard allow users to make informed decision about their career paths.
-Exploring the functionality to how understand how location and job type influence salaries.
+Exploring the functionality to how understand location and job type influence salaries.

 # Project 2 Analysis